jlui17/W2F_Inv_Manager/README.md

 As a user, I want to be able to move a stock bag from one container to another.

 As a user, I want to be able to remove a stock bag from a container.

+As a user, I want to be able to load the last save on startup.

+As a user, I want to be able to save whenever I quit out of the application.